khalidalazouni/Automotive-Cybersecurity-Penetration-Testing-Demos/Ethernet_Network/README.md

-This folder for estaplshing the network
+This folder for establishing the network